European authorities launch crackdown on Italian mob

-BERLIN (AP) — Authorities are conducting coordinated raids in Germany, Italy, Belgium and the Netherlands in a crackdown on the Italian mafia.
+BERLIN (AP) — Authorities in Germany, Italy, Belgium and the Netherlands launched coordinated raids Wednesday in a crackdown on the Italian mafia.

-German federal police said in a statement Wednesday that there had been multiple arrests in the early morning raids on premises linked to the ‘ndrangheta, a southern Italy-based organized crime group.
+The raids were the culmination of an investigation codenamed Pollino that was launched in 2016 against the ‘ndrangheta criminal group on allegations of cocaine trafficking, money laundering, bribery and violence, said Eurojust, the European agency that fights cross-border organized crime, which coordinated the operation.

-In Germany the focus was on the western state of North Rhine-Westphalia, which borders the Netherlands and Belgium, and Bavaria to the south.
+In Germany, federal police said there had been multiple arrests in the early morning raids on premises linked to the southern Italy-based organized crime group.
+The focus was on the western state of North Rhine-Westphalia, which borders the Netherlands and Belgium, and Bavaria to the south.

-Police say the operation is being coordinated by Eurojust, a European unit established to fight cross-border organized crime
+Further details were not immediately available but Eurojust scheduled a news conference for later in the day in The Hague.

 Most Read Nation & World Stories